 The Konchok Foundation was founded in 2001 by Sakyong Mipham Rinpoche together with Lady Diana Mukpo, widow of Chögyam Trungpa XI Rinpoche, the late abbot of Surmang.
 “Konchok” is a Tibetan word meaning “rare and supreme” and has been chosen as the name for this project in honor of Lady Kunchok Palden, the mother of Sakyong Mipham Rinpoche.

 The multi-year shedra reconstruction effort began in 2004.
-In 2008, we launched the Children’s Education Project, and the program has run successfully since that time.
+In 2008, we launched the Children’s Education Program, and the program has run successfully since that time.
 The shedra complex was sufficiently complete to permit use by the children during permitted times beginning in September 2010.
 Since then, we have also run a pre-shedra academy for young monks in the shedra complex as well.
 It is anticipated that the Surmang shedra will commence programs for adults in the fall of 2015.

 Beyond the specifics of these efforts, the Konchok Foundation is helping to initiate a remarkable coming together between two communities of people, Tibetan and Western, who share a common dharma lineage tradition but are distant from each other geographically and culturally.
 Numerous exchange visits have taken place during the course of the project.
-Please see Culture Exchanges in the Updates section for colorful accounts these visits.